hpicgs/node/LIB_USAGE.md

 #include "node.h"

 /**
- * @brief The RssFeed class retrieves an RSS feed from the internet and provides its entries.
+ * @brief The RssFeed class retrieves an RSS feed from the Internet and
+ * provides its entries.
  */
 class RssFeed : public QObject {

   Q_OBJECT

   Q_PROPERTY(QStringList entries READ getEntries NOTIFY entriesChanged)

-public:
+private:
   /**
    * @brief Creates a new RssFeed with a given QObject as its parent.
    *
    * @param parent The parent object.
    */
   explicit RssFeed(QObject* parent=nullptr);

+public:
   /**
    * @brief Returns the singleton instance for this class.
    *
    * @return The singlton instance for this class.
    */
   static RssFeed& getInstance();

   /**
    * @brief This method is called from the embedded JavaScript.
-     * It is used for clearing the currently displayed RSS feeds on the GUI.
+   * It is used for deleting all items from this RSS feed.
    *
    * @param args The arguments passed from the embedded JavaScript.
    * Hint: This method does not expect any arguments.
    */
   static void clearFeed(const v8::FunctionCallbackInfo<v8::Value>& args);

   /**
    * @brief This method is called from the embedded JavaScript.
-     * It is used to append given RSS feeds to the list of RSS feeds.
+   * It is used to add an entry to this RSS feed.
    *
    * @param args The arguments passed from the embedded JavaScript.
-     * Hint: This method expects an object, which contains the RSS feed.
+   * Hint: This method expects an object, which contains the RSS feed item.
    */
-    static void appendFeed(const v8::FunctionCallbackInfo<v8::Value>& args);
+  static void addFeedItem(const v8::FunctionCallbackInfo<v8::Value>& args);

   /**
    * @brief This method is called from the embedded JavaScript.
-     * It is used to refresh the GUI, after all retrieved RSS feeds have been appended.
+   * It is used to refresh the GUI, after all retrieved feed items have been
+   * appended.
    *
    * @param args The arguments passed from the embedded JavaScript.
    * Hint: This method does not expect any arguments.
    */
   static void redrawGUI(const v8::FunctionCallbackInfo<v8::Value>& args);

+  /**
+   * @brief This method updates the feed by calling a JS function
+   * and running the Node.js main loop until the whole feed was received.
+   */
   Q_INVOKABLE static void refreshFeed();

 private:
   static RssFeed* instance;   /*!< The singleton instance for this class. */ QStringList entries;        /*!< The list of RSS feeds to display. */

 signals:
-    void entriesChanged();
+  void entriesChanged();      /*!< Emitted after entries were added or removed. */

 public slots:
   /**
    * @brief getEntries returns the entries of the RSS feed *
    * @return a list of text entries
    */
   QStringList getEntries() const;
 };
 ```